Oregon Department of Human Services

 Geothermal Heating & Cooling

-AEI designed the 1,000 GPM open-loop well water geothermal heating & cooling system that consists of 4 extraction and 5 injection vertical bores at 150-feet deep.
+AEI designed the 1,000 GPM open-loop well water geothermal heating & cooling system that consists of four extraction and five injection vertical bores at 150 feet deep.
 Boilers, standard chillers, cooling towers and a backup fuel propane tank were completely eliminated from the project and replaced by the GHC system.

 High sustainable goals were met using a geothermal heating & cooling system and heat pump chillers to provide all the building heating and cooling needs.
 Active chilled beams and dedicated outdoor air systems provide ventilation air to occupants.
 Renewable energy systems include photovoltaics and a 6,000 gallon solar thermal domestic water system.
 Although this is a low energy usage facility, it was built within budget and the sustainable MEP systems cost the same as conventional systems.